 Zurich, 20 October 2021 – Over the past two years, consumer behaviour has changed for good.
 During the Covid lockdowns, people not only did more of their shopping than ever before online; they also increasingly turned to apps and websites to take care of their banking and official business.
 Now that the pandemic-related measures have been relaxed, this trend does not appear to be letting up.
 This has caused consumers’ expectations to rise as well: They are after good usability and quick processing – meaning, for instance, that they want to progress from their full shopping cart to completing their purchase in as few steps as possible.
 At the same time, they need to be sure that their personal data, such as their address and bank account details, are well protected from unauthorised access.
 It is not always easy for the providers of online services to meet both of these needs – but their success depends on it.

 For the majority of Germany’s population, security issues and well-being in the digital sphere are seen as highly important.
 This was evidenced in the recent D21-Digital-Index social survey carried out by Germany's Ministry for Economic Affairs and Energy.
 The survey provides an annual overview of the degree of digitisation in Germany.
-Its findings indicate that knowledge of security issues is on the rise: 73 percent of German citizens are aware that data are transferred by Internet services to external companies.
-It is therefore unsurprising that around two-thirds of survey participants regularly adjust the data protection settings on their smartphone.
-In addition, more than 55 percent of respondents utilise anti-virus software and set new, unique passwords for the online services they use.
+Its findings indicate that knowledge of security issues is on the rise: 73 per cent of German citizens are aware that data are transferred by Internet services to external companies.
+It is, therefore, unsurprising that around two-thirds of survey participants regularly adjust the data protection settings on their smartphones.
+In addition, more than 55 per cent of respondents utilise anti-virus software and set new, unique passwords for the online services they use.